Canon 70D vs Fujifilm X-A3

 It is notable that the 70D has a microphone port, which is missing on the X-A3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So how do things add up?
 Which of the two cameras – the Canon 70D or the Fujifilm X-A3 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 70D: